Kalecia24824/UI-Portfolio/Components/Sliders-Toggles/Basic/README.md

-# Project Basic
+# Project Basic Slider
+<em>by Kalecia McNeal</em>

 ## 🎯 Objective
-Create a simpe slider that changes color the user moves it across the screen
+Create a simple slider that changes color the user moves it across the screen

 ## 📝 Goal
 The main goal of this project is to showcase how versatile a simple slider can be in many ways